Fake UX vs. Authentic UX Metrics

 What is Fake UX?

-Unfortunately, this has given rise to, Fake UX.
 Fake UX is the artificial inflation of pageviews, reduction of bounce rate, or improvement in session duration that occurs as a result of something other than a good visitor experience.
 It is the artificial generation of improved user experience when the visitor is actually not engaged in any part of a publisher’s web experience.

-How Does Fake UX Happen?
+How does Fake UX happen?

 Fake UX can be the result of intentional or unintentional actions by a publisher.
 The most harmful form of Fake UX is when traditional user experience metrics like bounce rate, session duration, and pageviews per visit are artificially high, and actual visitor engagement is actually low.